-1. Presto Pizazz Rotating Home Pizza Maker Oven – Check Price
+1. Presto Pizazz Rotating Home Pizza Maker Oven – Buy Now

 This is the perfect pizza maker whether you’re looking to make fresh homemade pizza or need to go the frozen route.
 You can easily fit a pizza anywhere from 7 inches to around 12 inches in size.
 What’s super helpful about this little magical rotating pizza maker is that the top and bottom heating/cooking elements are independently controlled to you can choose to have a crispier or doughier pizza.
 Plus, you can kick up the top temperature as needed for some of those thicker pizza toppings you threw on there.
 Finally, the baking pan is removable so you can quickly and easily clean it and store it away if you’d like.

 Black + Decker 5 Minute Pizza Oven – Buy Now

 No time to sit around waiting for your pizza to cook in a normal time?
 Perfect for those late night drunk binges, this indoor pizza oven from Black + Decker will cook up your favorite pizza in just 5-minutes.
 For real.
 Insanity.
 Did we mention this includes frozen and fresh pizzas?
 Oh, and don’t let the looks deceive you.
 It’ll cook up to a normal 12-inch sized pizza.
 We loved the no-brainer easy-to-use pizza settings that you, legit, just turn a knob to set.
 Choose from: Deep Dish, Rising, Regular & Thin, Frozen, and Bake.
 It’s honestly that simple.
 As an added bonus, you can also use this as a snack machine to cook up frozen snacks, baked good and more.